cyclic-software/www/content/posts/how-to-debug.md

 ‍

 Brainstorm what report, measure, logging or data would definitely tell me what is causing the error.
-Maybe this won't tell me “why” the error is happening, but point me closer to "where" the error is being caused.
+Maybe this won't tell me "why" the error is happening, but point me closer to "where" the error is being caused.

 ‍